Psychogenic non-epileptic seizure: Society and culture

-PNES challenges conventional boundaries between mental and physical illness, in part because their symptoms are real and disabling, but do not originate from epileptic brain activity.
+PNES challenges conventional boundaries between mental and physical illness, in part because its symptoms are real and disabling, but do not originate from epileptiform brain activity.
 Historically, the condition has been associated with significant stigma, both social and clinical.
 Cultural and contextual factors also influence how PNES are perceived.
 In some societies, seizure-like episodes are understood through religious or spiritual frameworks, such as demonic possession, curses, or witchcraft.
 These interpretations can shape how individuals experience and explain their symptoms, as well as the kind of care they seek.
 In highly medicalized settings, the absence of objective findings on EEG or neuroimaging may lead to moral judgments, including assumptions of attention-seeking or malingering.
-These beliefs can contribute to internalized stigma, reduced help-seeking, and poorer health outcomes.
+These beliefs can be associated with internalized stigma, reduced help-seeking, and poorer health outcomes.
 Culture-specific understandings of illness, along with structural factors such as access to interdisciplinary care, can shape both the experience of PNES and the social responses it provokes.
-Stigmatizing language — such as 'pseudo,' 'false,' or 'hysterical' — has contributed to perceptions that PNES is feigned or under voluntary control.
+Stigmatizing language—such as 'pseudo,' 'false,' or 'hysterical'—has contributed to perceptions that PNES is feigned or under voluntary control.

+Economic impact

+PNES is associated with economic burden, including direct costs from diagnostic investigations and indirect costs such as lost productivity.
+The average annual cost per patient with functional seizures has been estimated to range from approximately $5,000 to over $80,000, with costs comparable to those of treatment-resistant epilepsy.
+In the United States, the annual direct healthcare costs of functional neurological disorder broadly have been estimated to exceed one billion dollars.
+Studies assessing costs before and after intervention have generally found reductions in healthcare utilization following diagnosis and treatment, though cost-effectiveness has not yet been established per standard health economic thresholds.